 When you create a hard link to an existing file, that content will have two references.
 For a better understanding, check the example below:

 This is an ordinary file.
-The number 1 (in green) tells you there is only one reference to this data.
+The number 1 (in 2nd column) tells you there is only one reference to this data.

 Now we create a hard link from it.
 You will see on the second column that 1 is 2 now.
 This tells you there are 2 hard links that points to the same data.